 Vegan Chickpea Bowls are an easy sheet pan meal featuring seasoned roasted potato wedges, shaved Brussels sprouts, and a creamy sauce.
 Perfect for meal prep!

 I received a complimentary copy of Vegan Yack Attack's Plant-Based Meal Prep to facilitate this review.
 All opinions are my own.

-Sheet pan and one-dish meals, such as vegan fajitas and lemon potatoes and chickpeas are really easy to make since everything cooks at the same temperature at the same time.
+Sheet pan and one-dish meals, such as Vegan Fajitas and Lemon Asparagus Orzo are easy to make since everything cooks at the same temperature at the same time.
 And if you take a little time to do some weekend prep, weeknight meals with come together in no time.

 While the list of ingredients may seem a little long, you probably have the herbs and spices in your pantry.

 - Yellow onion